lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 .. image:: featherpadprefrences.png

 To modify changes to your files from the prefrences dialog on :guilabel:`Files` tab.
 The :guilabel:`Number of recent files` field lets you change how many files show in recent files.
 The set of radio buttons for either :guilabel:`Show recently modified files` or :guilabel:`Show recently opened files`.
+If you want to autosave files check the :guilabel:`Save changes to files every` checkbox and then select the number of minutes you want.
+If you do not want to be able to open non text files in featherpad check the :guilabel:`Do not permit opening of non-text files` checkbox.

 Version
 -------